sstone173/Karate/README.md

 > This manual is formatted for double-sided printing, that's what the "DS" represents in the filename.

 ## Promotion Notes
-These are my various notes collected containing questions asked during promotions that I've attended.
+These are my various notes containing questions and information collected during promotions that I've attended.